Mentor Research Institute

 7. What is a Contract of Adhesion?

-8. How are measurable outcome Benchmarks for psychotherapy services calculated?
+8. How are measurable outcome Base-lines and Benchmarks for psychotherapy services determined?

-9. What is Risk-Share and Risk-Adjustments in value-based payment for psychotherapy services?
+9. What are Risk-Share and Risk-Adjustments in value-based payment for psychotherapy services?

-10. What are the Problems Contracting parties face when creating value-based contracts for psychotherapy services?
+10. What are the Problems that Contracting parties face when creating or entering value-based contracts for psychotherapy services?

 11. Value-Based Payment Contracting for Psychotherapy Services: What Federal and State Regulations apply to such contracting in Oregon?